realodix/dessert-dev/README.md

 - `should($actual)`
 - `verify($actual)`

-Write test cases and test methods as usual, just switch to `Assert::that()` (or choose one in the list above) to write your assertions.
+Write test cases and test methods as usual, just switch to: e.g. `Assert::that()`, to write your assertions.
 Use the one that best fits your test naming convention, or all.
 They share the same behavior & syntax.